top of page

 Instead of biking to my favorite cafe to study, I ended up walking to my favorite police box to report my stolen bike.

-After struggling through the Japanes questions the officers asked me, filling out paperwork, and calling Hitoshi for help when I couldn't answer the questions, I eventually got the report filed and returned home.
+After over an hour of struggling through the Japanes questions the officers asked me, filling out paperwork, and calling Hitoshi for help when I couldn't answer questions, I eventually got the report filed and returned home.

 No sooner did I get home than I received a phone call from the officers.
 I eventually understood that they were asking if they could come by my apartment.
 I told them it was fine, and about 10 minutes later the younger of the three officers I had struggled to communicate with showed up.